|MEETING PLACE:||Recapture Lodge, Hwy 191, Bluff, Utah|

 - 5 nights catered camping

-- 2 waterproof bags to hold your gear for the trip (13” diameter x 25” tall—approximate sealed size).
+- Two waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
 Your sleeping bag and pad must fit into one bag and your remaining gear will fit into the other bag.
 Please note: If you rent our gear it will come already packed in one of the two waterproof bags issued to each passenger.
 Your remaining gear, therefore, must fit in one bag.

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with insurance requirements